romana/romana.github.io/how/moredetails.md

 Cloud Native applications are frequently deployed using a [microservices](http://thenewstack.io/best-practices-for-developing-cloud-native-applications-and-microservice-architectures/) based design pattern.
 This requires replicated elements within a service be identified individually, yet all be managed collectively as a unified service.
 These requirements are well suited to a layer 2 networking model since it provides network isolation as well as explicit access control and membership affinity through its gateway and CIDR.

 Other cloud networking solutions that use layer 3 for tenant isolation are unable to take advantage of these layer 2 properties.
 However, since Romana maintains a CIDR for each tenant segment, it is inherently service oriented because network segments define microservice boundaries.
-And since network segments define a service boundary, the CIDR that controls traffic in and out of a segment can also be used to steer traffic among Microservices and through operator defined [Service Functions](#service-insertion).
+And since network segments define a service boundary, the CIDR that controls traffic in and out of a segment can also be used to steer traffic among microservices and through operator defined [Service Functions](#service-insertion).

 With Romana, the default gateway of the endpoints in a segment (i.e. a microservice) can be assigned to a Load Balancer, or any other Service Function device to act as the service endpoint.
 These front end Service Functions can apply any kind of user policy that is required.

-Since an overlay is not necessary for Romana segments, all existing (physical or virutal) layer 3 devices can become Service Functions and/or microservice endpoints.
+Also, since an overlay is not necessary for Romana segments, all existing (physical or virutal) layer 3 devices can become Service Functions and/or microservice endpoints.
 This kind of front end Service Function is just one example of the more general Service Insertion capability of Romana.

 {% include backtotopbutton.html %}
 ---

 ### Service Insertion

-Connecting different microservices to compose more complicated applications is typically done directly by the application developer by naming service endpoints, then adding them to a Service Discovery registry.
+Interconnecting various microservices to compose more complicated Cloud Native applications is typically done by the application developer by naming service endpoints, then adding them to a Service Discovery registry.
 When services need to communicate, they look for the named service in the registry to learn the IP address (or addresses) where the service is available, and open a connection directly with the service endpoint.
 The path that traffic actually takes between service endpoints is generally not something developer cares about.

 Operators, on the other hand, frequently want to steer traffic through different paths because of different policy objectives (security, encryption, etc.).
 These traffic policies can not be left to the developer to apply, which means operators need a way to transparently steer traffic through Service Functions, independent of how individual microservices ordinarily communicate.

 Since Romana has individual CIDRs that identify traffic flows, it can insert Service Functions along the path simply by specifying the next hop router to be the IP address of the next Service Function in the chain.

-The Route Manager already does when it sets up a route.
-Modifying the route in this way is straightforward.
-All that is needed is a way to define the path.
+The Route Manager specifies the next hop address when it sets up the gateway in initial route.
+Modifying the route to use a different address is straightforward.

 Defining these traffic path is the job of the [Romana Service Policy Manager](#policy-based-control).